-James R. Metzler began his musical training as a boy chorister in the Choir of Men and Boys at All Saints’ Episcopal Church in Worcester, Massachusetts.
-While a member of this choir, he began lessons on the church’s famous Aeolian-Skinner organ of four manuals and 122 ranks.
-He holds a Bachelor of Music degree from Westminster Choir College and a Master of Music degree from the Hartt School of Music at the University of Hartford.
+James R. Metzler received his first musical training as a boy chorister in the Choir of Men and Boys at All Saints’ Episcopal Church, Worcester, Massachusetts.
+He holds a Bachelor of Music degree from Westminster Choir College and a Master of Music degree from Hartt School of Music at the University of Hartford.
 He has also taken doctoral studies in organ and musicology at the University of Michigan in Ann Arbor.
 Additional studies were taken at the Royal School of Church Music, Addington Palace in Croydon, England.
 James Metzler received the Choirmaster’s diploma (Ch.M.) in choir training from the American Guild of Organists, gaining the highest score in the country, and he has been a winner of the S. Lewis Elmer Award for gaining the highest score of all diploma candidates.
 Mr. Metzler holds an Honorary Fellowship diploma from the National College of Music and Arts (HonFNCM) in London for services to music, and is a member of the American Guild of Organists and the Organ Historical Society.